redhat-developer/odo/website/docs/getting-started/cluster-setup/kubernetes.md

 datadog-operator.v0.6.0             DatadogAgent, DatadogMetric, DatadogMonitor service-binding-operator.v0.9.1     ServiceBinding, ServiceBinding
 ```
-If you do not see your installed operator in the list, follow the [troubleshooting guide](#troubleshoot-the-operator-installation) to find the issue and debug it.
+If you do not see your installed Operator in the list, follow the [troubleshooting guide](#troubleshoot-the-operator-installation) to find the issue and debug it.

 ## Troubleshooting the Operator installation
-There are two ways to confirm that the operator has been installed properly.
+There are two ways to confirm that the Operator has been installed properly.
 The examples you may see in this guide uses [Datadog Operator](https://operatorhub.io/operator/datadog-operator) and [Service Binding Operator](https://operatorhub.io/operator/service-binding-operator).
 1. Verify that its pod started and is in “Running” state.
   ```shell